Published by : Bipin BaloniPublished on: May 26, 2026

 What are Mantras Yoga (मंत्र योग क्या है)?

 Mantras are words or phrases that are repeated over and over again to create a meditative state.
 They can be either spoken out loud or repeated silently in the mind.
-In yoga, mantras are often used to help still the mind and bring the focus inward, making it easier to enter into a meditative state.
+In yoga, mantras are often used to help still the mind and bring the focus inward, making it easier to enter a meditative state.

 Mantras Yoga Benefits and Techniques (Overview)